novix-sa/Pyplan/docs/User Guide/Visualization.md

 # Visualization
-When a node is run A node result, when run, is rendered according to a pre-defined visualization
+When a node is run (double click on it) its result could be rendered as a table, pivot table, different type of graphs, or a map. when run, is rendered according to a pre-defined visualization
 # Tables
 ## Regular Tables
 ## Pivot Tables